jquennev-cmd/VDJ_characterization_pipeline/README.md

 - Outputs a synthetic genome fasta file and a genome annotation (gff) file.

 ## Step 5: Align reads to synthetic genome.
+- run index_syn_genome.sh
+  - NOTE: requires update with synthetic genome file name on line 16.
+  - NOTE: settings are optimized for following alignment step.
+Maximum density is recommended.
+- run bt2_array.slurm
+  - Launches 6 job array using 16 CPU and 16G RAM per job.
+Given longer compute time, also sends emails for job completion, requiring update.
+  - To reduce computation times, read and genome files are copied over to the local scratch.
+Update this this as needed to run on your system.
+  - genome root name and location variables on lines 32 & 33 need to be updated to user genome_name & genome_location

 ## Optional step: Merging alignments across sample sets
+In the case of appending new samples to a sampleset, or if a comparison between datasets wants to be done, run the following steps to update and merge alignments.
+Perform this step after running previous steps on new samples and alignment of old samples to synthetic genome derived from new samples.
+- Merge genome files
+  - run merge_genomes.py
+    - expected call: python merge_genomes.py [GENOMES_ROOTNAMES] output_name
+    - outputs a merged fasta and annotation file.
+Each genome becomes a separate fasta entry, or "synthetic chromosome"
+- Merge BAM files
+  - make bams2merge.txt sample file
+    - each line, pair of files to merge
+    - run mergeBAMs.slurm
+      - assumes bam files have different chromosome numbers (essential for merging)
+        - if not, run commented out code in .slurm file (lines 27-34).
+Updates chromosome ID info
+      - assumes bam files are sorted

 ## Step 6: Quantification of of contig expression and final output tables
+### Prepatory step: generate SAF formatted genome annotation file
+- run gff2SAF.sh
+  - requires update to relevant genome file rootname
+  - runs gff2SAF.py
+### main step: Quantifying expression
+- run featureCounts.sh
+  - Calculates read counts for all samples
+  - launches 6 job array using 16 CPUs and 16G of RAM per job.
+  - requires copying files to local scratch, update on line 19
+  -